xiaohu-art/Workspace/docs/KEYBOARD.md

 # Keyboard Controls for Teleoperation
 This document explains the keyboard input handling system implemented in the `TeleopMocap` class for teleoperation.
 The system allows users to toggle different movement modes, adjust speeds, and control the movement of a mocap body in a simulation.

 ---

 ## Overview
 The `TeleopMocap` class provides keyboard-based control for moving and rotating the mocap body in a Mujoco simulation.
-It supports:
+Features:
 - 6 degrees of freedom (DOF) movement
 - Toggling between manual and non-manual movement
 - Switching between rotation and translation